ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance.md

 {: #scb-orderinginstance-network-interface-domain-name}

 The root domain name must meet the following requirements:
-* For vSphere 7.0 instances, the domain name must consist of three or more strings that are separated by a period (.) with a maximum of 50 characters.
+* The domain name must consist of three or more strings that are separated by a period (.) with a maximum of 50 characters.
-* For vSphere 6.7 instances, the domain name must consist of two or more strings that are separated by a period (.)
 * The first string must start with a lowercase alphabetic character.
 * The first string must end with a lowercase alphabetic or numeric character.
 * All strings, except for the last one, can contain only lowercase alphabetic, numeric, and dash (-) characters.